This is an article in the series on the atonement.

 God proves his love for us in that while we still were sinners Christ died for us.
-(Romans 5:6-8, NRSV)
+(Rom 5:6-8, NRSV)

 The difficulty is to explain HOW His death atoned for the sins of God’s people.
-There are many different explanations of this:
+There are many different explanations for this: